dd32/td-gh-ex/readme.txt

 === Description ===
 Best Construction is a fully responsive WordPress theme built for businesses like architecture, building, company, construction, constructor, contractor, corporate, industry, metal, painter, plumber, plumbing, remodeling, renovation, roofing and other construction related businesses.
 The theme is purpose-oriented designed and comes with loads of awesome features, such as gallery, portfolio, HTML5 video background, call to action, Google Map and subscribe form, to perfectly present your company in a very pleasant and professional way.
 Moreover, you can easily re-create the front-page or part of it on any other page of your website.
 The theme is fully compatible with WooCommerce, Contact Form 7 and MailChimp.
-And it¡¯s highly customized and allows you to build a unique website without editing a single line of code.
-Demo: https://www.coothemes.com/demos/theta-all-pro/?page_id=232
+And it's highly customized and allows you to build a unique website without editing a single line of code.
+Demo: http://demo.coothemes.com/best-construction-pro/

 === License ===
 Best Construction WordPress Theme, Copyright 2018 Coothemes.com